scottdonaldau/qrl-electrify/README.md

     // creates a new electron window
     window = new BrowserWindow({
       width: 1200, height: 900,
-      'node-integration': false // node integration must to be off });
+      nodeIntegration: false // node integration must to be off });

     // open up meteor root url